anki-code/xonsh-cheatsheet/README.md

 Xonsh is a Python-based shell, and to run xonsh you must have Python installed.
 The Python version and its packages can be installed and located anywhere: in the operating system directories, as part of a virtual environment, as part of the user directory, or as a virtual drive created temporarily behind the scenes by the Linux AppImage.

-The first thing you have to remember is that when you execute `import` or any other Python code during a xonsh session it will be executed in the Python environment that was used to run current instance of xonsh.
+The first thing you have to remember is that when you execute `import` or any other Python code during a xonsh session, it will be executed in the Python environment that was used to run the current instance of xonsh.
 Use the [xc alias](https://github.com/anki-code/xontrib-rc-awesome/blob/c643e4cbc5cdb88c72a0389c03c62fd5407363d2/xontrib/rc_awesome.xsh#L87) to check the xonsh context.

 In other words, you can activate a virtual environment during a xonsh session (using conda, pyenv, pipx) but the current session will continue to use packages from the environment that was used to run xonsh.
 And if you want to run xonsh with the packages from the currently activated virtual environment you have to install xonsh in that environment and run it directly.

-Thus the second thing you should remember is that when you run xonsh in virtual environment it will try to load [xonsh RC files](https://xon.sh/xonshrc.html#run-control-file) (i.e. `~/.xonshrc`) and because the virtual environment is different from the environement you ordinarily use, the loading of the RC file will tend to fail because of the lack of the appropriate set of packages.
+Thus the second thing you should remember is that when you run xonsh in a virtual environment it will try to load [xonsh RC files](https://xon.sh/xonshrc.html#run-control-file) (i.e. `~/.xonshrc`) and because the virtual environment is different from the environment you ordinarily use, the loading of the RC file will tend to fail because of the lack of the appropriate set of packages.
 When you write your `~/.xonshrc` it's good practice to check the existing external dependencies before loading them.
 See also [xontrib-rc-awesome](https://github.com/anki-code/xontrib-rc-awesome) and [xonsh context alias](https://github.com/anki-code/xontrib-rc-awesome/blob/f5724fdcd5fee883305ab237de5a61fb4508a4ee/xontrib/rc_awesome.xsh#L89-L102).

 #### Install xonsh on macOS or Linux using conda